And you go to Davidknight.gold if you'd like to start accumulating some gold and silver or gold or silver.

 We're playing something totally different.

-And I'd just like to be clear for the record, I might even have to abandon what I used to believe about economic nationalism and policy because it's clearly this is some funhouse mirror version of that.
+For the record, I might even have to abandon what I used to believe about economic nationalism and policy, because it's clearly this is some fun house mirror version of that.

-So you have these threats of tariffs and BRICS slowly, actually not slowly, that's probably an incorrect description.
+And so you have these threats of tariffs and RICS slowly, actually not slowly, that's probably a incorrect description.

 RICS is rowing and they're solidifying their economic ties.

-What is that, almost half of humanity getting together?
+It's a what is that of almost half of humanity getting together.

 You add the other BRICS nations into that and the de-dollarization and the payment systems that they're creating.